The dictionary version of Therapeutic gardening is as follows:

 Spending time in your garden is also a great way of sharing quality time with your children and family.
 Although there is a lot to be said for spending time there with no outside influence in a world all your own.

-However you choose to spend your time in the garden, you will find that even though you may not be conscious of it, you will feel more energized, more patient, and calmer after some time with your flowers.
+However you choose to spend your time in the garden, even when it’s just to keep things alive and trimmed, you may not be conscious of it but you will feel more energized, more patient and calmer after some time with your green and flowers.

 Use this as a springboard to start a small meditation garden and with each success, you will find peace and tranquility where you may not have expected it.